QuentinVB/TheFermiParadox/README.md

 # Required Data
 A set of csv

+ - Naming ? (using the same system from my python project)

 # Architecture
 rebuild in progress
 14/07/19 : change to csv data source, major rework of the architecture